 If the problems with cavity wall insulation I've covered here have put you off insulating them don't panic there are still alternatives you could still add internal insulation or external insulation.

 Both these methods allow you to add additional insulation without compromising the cavity.
-Bothe methods will be substantially more expensive than cavity fill insulation and external insulation does tend to be the most expensive.
+Both methods will be substantially more expensive than cavity fill insulation with external insulation being the most expensive.

 Hopefully you’re now aware of the biggest problems with cavity wall insulation so you’re in a better position to decide if you want to go ahead and get it installed or not.